-In case you’ve been asleep for the past few years, you’ve undoubtedly begun moving a number of your IT functions—and their associated business processes—to the cloud.
+In case you’ve been asleep for the past few years, you’ve undoubtedly begun moving a number of your IT functions to the cloud, along with their associated business processes.
 And why not?
 The many benefits of the cloud are now the equivalent of Supreme Court case law—long-settled and a fait accompli.

 Of course, that doesn’t mean our journeys to the cloud are always going to be smooth or without challenges.
 Nor does it mean that we should unthinkingly move everything to the cloud, or not worry about cloud security at all.